-- a) Arrangements for carrying out inspections during and outside the normal hours of aerodrome operation, and the checklist for such inspections - b) Arrangements for recording the result of inspections and for taking follow-up action to correct deficiencies - c) Arrangements for carrying out routine maintenance and emergency maintenance - d) Arrangements for secondary power supplies, if any, and, if applicable, the particulars of any other method of dealing with partial or total system failure - e) The names, roles and contact details of the person responsible for the inspection and maintenance of lighting - f) The performance level objectives of the maintenance programme for different types of lighting
+- a) Arrangements for carrying out inspections during and outside the normal hours of aerodrome operation, and the checklist for such inspections. - b) Arrangements for recording the result of inspections and for taking follow-up action to correct deficiencies. - c) Details of inspection schedule, type of inspection/calibration conducted - d) Arrangements for carrying out routine maintenance and emergency maintenance - e) Arrangements for electrical distribution system and secondary power supplies, if any, and, if applicable, the particulars of any other method of dealing with partial or total system failure including description of method of testing, and frequency. - f) The names, roles and contact details of the person responsible for the inspection and maintenance of lighting during and after working hours for Airfield lighting, Electrical systems. - g) The performance level objectives of the maintenance programme for different types of lighting. - h) Arrangements for conducting photometric test for Aeronautical lights. - i) A single line diagram showing as built of electrical system; - j) Description of airfield ground lighting at the aerodrome, including VDGS if applicable;